microsoft/adaptive_cloud_community/AdaptiveCloudatMicrosoftIgnite2024.md

 ## Blogs

-Explore our guide to Adaptive Cloud at Ignite, which includes the latest advancements in Microsoft Azure's [adaptive cloud approach](https://aka.ms/ignite24/blog/adaptivecloudguide), new solutions and offerings, must-attend Ignite sessions, and a full list of links to every adaptive cloud Ignite blog post
+Explore our guide to Adaptive Cloud at Ignite, which includes the latest advancements in Microsoft Azure's [adaptive cloud approach](https://aka.ms/ignite24/blog/adaptivecloudguide), new solutions and offerings, must-attend Ignite sessions, and a full list of links to every adaptive cloud Ignite blog post.

 [See the Guide](https://azure.microsoft.com/solutions/hybrid-cloud-app/)